Sant Jordi

 Casa Batlló, created by Gaudí in the early 1900s, is unique and fascinating and one of the biggest tourist attractions in all of Barcelona.
 A lesser known fact, however, is that the house’s architecture is based on the story of Saint George.
 Intricate details in and on the house reflect back to different aspects of the story.
 The roof, for example, features scale-shaped tiles to represent the dragon.
 And pillars resembling bones are supposed to represent the remains of the dragon’s victims.

 Thus, on Sant Jordi, Casa Batlló goes all out.
-From April 21st to the 23rd, the house will be seen decorated with (and covered in) roses.
+From 21st – 23rd April, the house will be seen decorated with (and covered in) roses.
 And at the gift shop, you can purchase special limited-time-only Sant Jordi-related souvenirs.
 If you can, definitely stop by during this festive holiday to enjoy the celebrations and learn more about the history behind what the house and the day represent.

 casa-battlo-sant-jordi